jihyunsong42/KSMProject/README.md

 # KSMProject

 link : http://ksmchart-front.azurewebsites.net/<br>
-(it may take about a minute to load the page because of stock information loading speed.
+(it may take about a minute to load the page because stock information loading is delayed.

 Stock Display website project<br>
 #1 Implemented Front End using Angular.<br>